Calcium Sulfonate Grease vs Lithium Grease: Which One Should You Use?

 Both greases perform reasonably well in wet conditions, but not equally.
 Calcium sulfonate grease is widely used in marine, coastal, and wet industrial environments where corrosion is a serious concern.

-Winner for wet or corrosive environments: Calcium sulfonate grease
+Generally preferred for wet or corrosive environments: Calcium sulfonate grease

 4. Mechanical Stability